Harshita890/Interview-Coach/README.md

 ## How It Works

 1. Enter the candidate name, role, and difficulty.
+2. Choose a category or add resume/project highlights.
-2. Start a live interview session.
+3. Start a live interview session or review the five-question mock round.
-3. The browser speaks an interview question.
+4. The browser speaks an interview question.
-4. The candidate records an answer using camera and microphone.
+5. The candidate records an answer using camera and microphone.
-5. The app reviews the transcript or recording details.
+6. The app reviews the transcript or recording details.
-6. The dashboard shows feedback and performance metrics.
+7. The dashboard shows feedback, a stronger answer direction, and performance metrics.
+8. The SQLite history page saves reports and shows score progress over time.
+9. Open a saved report and use the browser print dialog to save it as a PDF.

 ## Deployment